Confronting 'the unknown': Amherst officials optimistic about reopening school in challenging climate

-After a six-month wait and extensive planning, Amherst County Public Schools’ return to the classroom is almost here.

-The 2020-21 school year kicks off Sept.
-9 in a much different world of social distancing, staggered schedules, a face mask requirement inside buildings and on buses and a lengthy list of mitigation steps to protect against the spread of COVID-19.
+AMHERST -- After a six-month wait and extensive planning, Amherst County Public Schools’ return to the classroom is set for Wednesday in the new era of social distancing, face mask requirements, staggered schedules and a lengthy list of other mitigation steps to protect against COVID-19.

-“Right now I feel like our greatest enemy is the unknown,” Arnold said during the board’s Aug.
-27 meeting.
+“Right now I feel like our greatest enemy is the unknown,” Arnold told the board.
 “People don’t know what to expect.”

 “I believe in our plan,” Arnold said.
 “I believe we have the right people implementing it.”